MicrosoftDocs/Virtualization-Documentation/virtualization/windowscontainers/manage-containers/hyperv-container.md

 ### Create container

 Managing Hyper-V containers with Docker is almost identical to managing Windows Server containers.
-When creating a Hyper-V container with Docker, the `--isolation=hyperv` parameter is used.
+When creating a Hyper-V container with Docker, the `--isolation hyperv` parameter is used.

 ```
-docker run -it --isolation=hyperv microsoft/nanoserver cmd
+docker run -it --isolation hyperv microsoft/nanoserver cmd
 ```

 ### Isolation explanation